centrica-engineering/nucleus-docs/docs/components/ns-price.md

 | Avoid using the showDecimal option | Use for currencies other than pound sterling |
 |  | Use decimal pence values |

-### Considerations of best practises
+### Considerations of best practice

 Try to avoid using the showDecimal option - adding extra zeros can make values appear larger than they actually are.

 Why pence?
-Passing values in pence gives the component complete control of the output format, if a new best practice should arise then there will not be a need for consumers of the component to make modifications.
+Passing values in pence gives the component complete control of the output format.
+If a new best practice should arise then consumers of the component will not need to make modifications.

 If `negative="true"` and  `pence="0"` then the outputted price will not have the minus symbol. i.e. "£0"